htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

     CScript Error: Loading your settings failed.
 (Access is denied.)

-The fix for this error is to give explicit access to the submitting user’s registry hive.
-This can be accomplished with the addition of the **load\_profile**\ :index:`load_profile<single: load_profile; submit commands>` command in the job’s submit description file:
+The fix for this error is to give explicit access to the submitting user's registry hive.
+This can be accomplished with the addition of the **load\_profile**\ :index:`load_profile<single: load_profile; submit commands>` command in the job's submit description file:

 ::